maxzinkus/dnd-adventures/dice/README.md

 Dice
 ====

-Reasonably fast dice roller for D&D.
+Reasonably fast dice roller for D&D. Basically realtime on my laptop up to 2.5 million dice (e.g. `2500000d20`) and if your players are dealing that much damage, uh.. nerf them.

 # Usage